The relationship between general equilibrium models with infinite-lived agents and overlapping generations models, and some applications: Applications: indeterminacy and asset price bubbles

 Let $p$ be determined by $1=\beta e (\frac{y-p}{(d+p)e})^{\sigma}$.
 Then the sequence $(p_t)$ defined by $p_t=pe^t,\forall t\geq 0,$ is a two-cycle equilibrium.
 In this equilibrium, the fiat money's price is strictly positive.

-By combining with point 1, we observe that two sequences ($(p_t)$ with $p_t=0,\forall t$, and $(pe^t)_t$) are two solutions to the system (\ref{22}).
-By using the same argument in the proof of Proposition 5 in \cite{blp22}, we can prove that any sequence $(p_t)_{t\geq 0}$ defined by $0<p_0<p$ and $p_t=\beta p_{t+1}\Big(\frac{e^y_t-p_t}{e^o_{t+1}+p_{t+1}}\Big)^{\sigma},\forall t$, is a solution to the system (\ref{22}).
-By consequence, there exists a continuum of two-cycle equilibria whose fiat money's price is strictly positive.\footnote{Section 4.1.1 in \cite{blp22} for a full characterization in the case $\sigma=1$.} \end{enumerate} \begin{remark} Example 1 in \cite{kocherlakota92} is a special case of our Example \ref{exchange2} with $\sigma=2,\beta=7/8, e=8/7, p=14, y=70, d=35$.
-An added value with respect to Example 1 in \cite{kocherlakota92} is that we show a continuum of two-cycle equilibria whose fiat money's price is strictly positive while \cite{kocherlakota92} only presents one equilibrium. \end{remark}
+By combining with point \ref{point1_particular}, we observe that two sequences ($(p_t)_{t\geq 0}$ with $p_t=0,\forall t$, and $(pe^t)_{t\geq 0}$) are two solutions to the system (\ref{22}).
+By using the same argument in the proof of Proposition 5 in \cite{BosiLevanPham2022}, we can prove that any sequence $(p_t)_{t\geq 0}$ defined by $0<p_0<p$ and $p_t=\beta p_{t+1}\Big(\frac{e^y_t-p_t}{e^o_{t+1}+p_{t+1}}\Big)^{\sigma}$ $\forall t$, is a solution to the system (\ref{22}).
+Consequently, there exists a continuum of two-cycle equilibria in which the price of fiat money is strictly positive. \end{enumerate} \begin{remark} Example 1 in \cite{Kocherlakota1992} is a special case of our Example \ref{exchange2} with $\sigma=2,\beta=7/8, e=8/7, p=14, y=70, d=35$.
+An added value with respect to Example 1 in \cite{Kocherlakota1992} is that we show a continuum of two-cycle equilibria whose fiat money's price is strictly positive while \cite{Kocherlakota1992} only presents one equilibrium. \end{remark}